w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 the parachains service, this is where the transactions and all of the blockchain inputs are entered.

-The JAM security apparatus consists a two-stage processing where the Refine function accepts a work item as an input and yields a work result as an output, which gets fed into the Accumulate function.
-First Refine, then Accumulate.
-Work items are refined into work results, and therefore a work package, which contains many work items, is refined into a **work report**, which is the corresponding results of several items.
-A work package can be assigned that uses one core for one time slot, one six-second period of time.
+The JAM security apparatus consists a two-stage processing where the Refine function accepts a work item as an input and yields a work result as an output, which gets fed into the Accumulate function (First Refine, then Accumulate.)
+Work items are refined into work results, and therefore, a work package containing many work items is refined into a **work report**, which is the corresponding results of several items.
+A work package can be assigned that uses one core for a specific time slot (typically a period of 6 seconds).

 ## JAM is Transactionless